Christiane Pflug

 Christiane Pflug (June 20, 1936 – April 4, 1972) was a German-born Canadian painter and draughtswoman.
+In her career, she painted landscapes, interiors and still lifes, as well as the occasional portrait.

 Biography

-Born in Berlin in 1936, Pflug was the daughter of Regine Schütt, a Berlin fashion designer who was involved with anti-Nazi groups in the early 1930s.
+Born in Berlin in 1936, Pflug was the daughter of Regine Schütt, a Berlin fashion designer who was involved with anti-Nazi groups around Werner Dissel and Harro Schulze-Boysenin the early 1930s.
 Born out of wedlock and distanced from her father's family, Christiane was a shy and introverted child.
 When war broke out, Pflug lived with various family members and friends outside of Berlin to avoid the bombings.
 From 1941-1949 she lived with Frau Petzold, an authoritarian and very religious foster mother, during which Pflug escaped into her own world of books, paper, and crayons.
 In 1949, Pflug was reunited with her mother who was then living in Frankfurt.
 Here, Pflug made regular visits to the Städel Museum and made ink drawings of the views from their apartment window, beginning a life-long interest in framed landscapes.
 Pflug relocated to Paris in 1953 to study fashion design.
 While in Paris, she met her future husband, Michael Pflug, who influenced and encouraged her career as an artist.
 Christiane and Michael married in 1956 and soon after had two daughters, Esther and Ursula.
 The Pflugs moved to Tunis, Africa for a brief period while Michael completed a medical internship.
 Pflug continued painting landscapes and still lifes in Tunis, in their house and in her studio.

 After living in Tunis, Pflug and her daughters moved to Munich, Germany in September 1958 and then in February 1959 they settled in Toronto, Ontario, Canada to join her mother who was already living there.
 Michael joined them in 1960 and began his medical practice in Toronto.
 It was in Toronto that Christiane Pflug painted her most recognizable "series, including; city landscapes from her window, a series of interiors with dolls, and larger portraits of her daughter and her art dealer, Avrom Isaacs of Isaacs Gallery".

 With little formal training behind her, Pflug continued to paint her everyday environs in a style that has been labelled magic realist.

 Kitchen Door with Ursula (1966) is a prime example of her later style.
 Here, the viewer looks through the open kitchen door of Pflug's apartment onto an urban winter scene, but the glass panes of the door "reflect" the same scene in the summer, with greenery and a child seated on the balcony.
 The view is defined by many horizontals and verticals, creating a containment that is common in her paintings, which often feature windows and birdcages.
 She also painted many urban landscapes.
 Pflug said of her art, "I would like to reach a certain clarity which does not exist in life.
 But nature is complicated and changes all the time.
 One can only reach a small segment, and it takes such a long time."